axieax/uni-notes/COMP6841 Notes/Portfolio.md

 ## Analysis

 Significant examples of analysis I've done since the last checkin are evident in my Something Awesome [Writeup](https://github.com/axieax/krwm-tools/blob/main/writeup.md) (4000 words of extensive analysis) and [Reflection](https://www.openlearning.com/u/axie/blog/KrwmtoolsReflection/).
 Other examples of extensive analysis can be found in the activities starred from the breakdown above, with notable ones including my design of an efficient algorithm for [Birthday Attack](https://www.openlearning.com/u/axie/blog/BirthdayAttack/), my analysis of length extension attacks and using hashcat for password cracking in [Password Hash Cracking](https://www.openlearning.com/u/axie/blog/HashCracking/), as well as my analysis for [Bitcoin Mining](https://www.openlearning.com/u/axie/blog/BitcoinMining/) where I walked through what I did with an invalid block.
-Another example of analysis can be found in the first paragraph of my [Week 5 Reflection](https://www.openlearning.com/u/axie/blog/Week5Reflection/), which describes what I've learned from Week 5 content and activities.
+Another example of analysis can be found in the first paragraph of my [Week 5 Reflection](https://www.openlearning.com/u/axie/blog/Week5Reflection/), which describes what I've learned from Week 5 content and activities, as well as my [Case Study 7 Preparation](https://www.openlearning.com/u/axie/blog/CaseStudy7Preparation/) with notes on what caused the space mission to fail.

 ## Core and Engineering Activities